 Move-in date for tenants of unsafe Langford highrise still unknown

-The 90-unit Danbrook One building just opened to renters at 2766 Claude Rd. in the spring.
+The 90-unit Danbrook One building has been renamed RidgeView Place.
 (Victoria Real Estate Board)

 VICTORIA -- Tenants of a Langford highrise who were advised to vacate the building just before Christmas are still unsure of when it will be safe to return home.

 According to the City of Langford, there are safety concerns regarding the building's gravity system and lateral system.
 The residential tower, called Danbrook One, does not have a lateral system which passes seismic safety standards in the province, which could endanger lives.

 After the city was notified of the safety concerns on Dec.
 20, the municipality strongly encouraged residents of the highrise to move out of their homes and revoked the building's occupancy permit.